ZeroSharp/zerosharp.github.com/source/_posts/2012-07-24-fast-batch-modifications-with-devexpress-xpo.markdown

 date: 2012-07-24 14:02
 comments: true
 categories: [c#, devexpress, xpo, performance]
+description: An undocumented method of performing fast batch modifications with DevExpress XPO.
 ---
 Last week I wrote about [fast batch deletions](/fast-batch-deletions-with-devexpress-xpo/).
 In this post I'll show how to do the same for modifications.